andreshere00/Splitter_MR/docs/api_reference/embedding.md

-# Embedding models
+# Embedding Models

-Encoder models produces embeddings.
-Embeddings are vectorized representations of the inputs (see the Image).
-These embeddings can model mathematical relationships between semantic units (e.g., words).
-This is useful for some use cases, such as measuring the relevance from one word into a certain text, or comparing the similarity between two texts.
+Encoder models are the engines that produce *embeddings* — vectorized representations of your input (see the image below).
+These embeddings capture mathematical relationships between semantic units (like words, sentences, or even images).

+Why does this matter?
+Because once you have embeddings, you can:
+- Measure how relevant a word is within a text.
+- Compare the similarity between two pieces of text.
+- Power search, clustering, and recommendation systems.

 ![Example of an embedding representation](../assets/vectorization.png)

-**SplitterMR** incorporates these models to automatically compute the chunks from a text based on their semantic similarity between each sentence.
-So, chunks will be grouped by their contextual similarity, and not for a specified chunk size or other criteria.
-This splitting method is known as `SemanticSplitter`.

-Next, we present the embedding models available to encode text.
-Note that that you can always use any model that we define with `BaseEmbedding` to use your own Embedding models.
+**SplitterMR** takes advantage of these models to break text into chunks based on *meaning*, not just size.
+Sentences with similar context end up together, regardless of length or position.
+This approach is called `SemanticSplitter` — perfect when you want your chunks to *make sense* rather than just follow arbitrary size limits.

+Below is the list of embedding models you can use out-of-the-box.
+And if you want to bring your own, simply implement `BaseEmbedding` and plug it in.

 ## Embedders